wasabikev/AI-UI/README.md

 **google.generativeai**: A library for interacting with Google's Generative AI models (e.g., Gemini).
 **Pinecone**: Vector database for efficient storage and retrieval of embeddings.
 **LlamaIndex**: Framework for building RAG applications and connecting LLMs with external data.
+**Unstract LLMWhisperer**: An API for extracting and structuring text from complex PDF documents, enhancing the accuracy and efficiency of document processing for LLMs.

 ## Setting up API Keys